Harnessing the Sun’s Energy for Alternative Power

 - small devices, LED lights, fans

-- small CPAP machines
+- small CPAP machines and other medical devices

 - grab & go bags and car kits